AB6162/simple-chatgpt-wrapper/README.md

 # simple-chatgpt-wrapper
- A simple npm package to perform requests as a user on the ChatGPT page.
+ A simple npm package to perform requests automatically as a user on the ChatGPT OpenAI page.

 ## Install